Project-Reclude/todo-api/README.md

 # todo-api
-The main api for the todo list application written in golang
+The main api for the todo list application written in python